antihax/goesi/esi/docs/AssetsApi.md

 > []GetCharactersCharacterIdAssets200Ok GetCharactersCharacterIdAssets(ctx, characterId, optional)
 Get character assets

-Return a list of the characters assets  ---  This route is cached for up to 3600 seconds
+Return a list of the characters assets  ---  This route is cached for up to 3600 seconds  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/assets/)

 ### Required Parameters